Robert Lee Walden: Imprisonment and aftermath

-As of February 2022, Walden remains on Arizona's death row.
+As of February 2025, Walden remains on Arizona's death row.
 He has repeatedly filed appeals to his sentence, claiming that he should have been tried separately for each of the crimes he had been accused of, with the latest such appeal being rejected by the Circuit Court of Appeals in 2021.
 In 2017, he and several other inmates on Arizona's death row were interviewed on the conditions inside Florence State Prison, ranging from access to recreational activities and watching television.

 In the media and culture

-Walden's crime spree was covered on an episode of the documentary series Evil Lives Heres tenth season, titled I Want to Watch His Last Breath.
+Walden's crime spree was covered on an episode of the documentary series Evil Lives Here's tenth season, titled "I Want to Watch His Last Breath".
 The episode featured an interview with his wife, who recounted her life with him and the events that led to his arrest.
 During the interview, she expressed her desire to attend his eventual execution, as she felt it would bring her closure.